 Apartment mortgage lending

-Lenders generally don’t discriminate too much when it comes to the type of building you’re buying – whether it’s a house, townhouse, duplex, or an apartment.
+Lenders aren't typically picky when it comes to the type of building you’re buying – whether it’s a house, townhouse, duplex, or an apartment.
 You can get a residential home loan for any of these types of properties, as well as for vacant land, investment properties and for the construction of a home (construction loans).

 It’s true that standalone houses tend to be more valuable than units and apartments because the land a house sits on could appreciate over time.
 But a small, new apartment in a good location that’s close to the city could still be considered equally worthy as security for the loan as a big home in the ‘burbs – as long as they have the same resale value.